pdf-association/arlington-pdf-model/TestGrammar/README.md

     --no-color    disable colorized text output (useful when redirecting or piping output).
 -m, --batchmode   stop popup error dialog windows and redirect everything to console (Windows only, includes memory leak reports).
 -o, --out         output file or folder.
 Default is stdout.
 See --clobber for overwriting behavior.
--p, --pdf         input PDF file or folder.
+-p, --pdf         input PDF file, folder, or text file of PDF files/folders.
 -f, --force       force the PDF version to the specified value (1,0, 1.1, ..., 2.0 or 'exact').
 Only applicable to --pdf.
 -t, --tsvdir      [required] folder containing Arlington PDF model TSV file set.
 -v, --validate    validate the Arlington PDF model.
 -e, --extensions  a comma-separated list of extensions, or '*' for all extensions.
     --password    password.
 Only applicable to --pdf.
     --exclude      PDF exclusion string or filelist (# is a comment).
 Only applicable to --pdf.
     --dryrun       Dry run - don't do any actual processing.
+    -a, --allfiles     Process all files regardless of file extension.

 Built using <pdf-sdk vX.Y.Z>
 ```